 The University of Delaware is advancing leading-edge research that solves mysteries, tackles problems, and invents new technologies – all aimed at enhancing our quality of life.
 We have distinguished faculty, capable staff, and outstanding students, supported by state-of-the-art facilities.
-Join us as we explore the latest frontiers in science, engineering.
+Join us as we explore the latest frontiers in science and engineering.

 Core Research Areas